dougbutner/web-4/README.md

 2. **Geotribe**: The group of people associated with a geodomain that are participants in a web 4 system.

-Geodomains are akin to a level of organization like city or state, with a finite set of smaller areas making up the larger area.
-Geodomains can also be overlapping if desired.
+Geodomains are akin to a level of organization like city or state, with a finite set of smaller areas making up the larger area, with the smallest area being a community of humans with shared desires (such as how to live), and the largest area being Earth.
+Geodomains could be overlapping, or the geographic aspect can be replaced by a spatial or ideological relationship, like metaverse land or fans of sports teams.
+We will continue to focus on a geospatial aspect in relation to Earth geopolitics.

 ### Geodomain Levels
 Across the globe, **one geopolitical (geodomain) pattern** seems to emerge, though names vary.
 Communities are within Cities, are within Counties, are within States, are within Nations, are within the World.

 1. Community
 2. Cities (aka Towns, Commonwealths, etc.)
-3. Counties (aka Divisions
+3. Counties (aka Divisions, etc)
 4. States (aka Districts, Provinces)
 5. Nations (aka Countries, States, Republics, etc)
 6. Global

-Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes varying global systems easily storable in a one relational database model or similar data structure, and is understood by local people, governments, etc. Any other system is possible if one is willing to create it.
+Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes varying global systems easily storable in a one relational database model, smart contract, or similar data structure, and is understood by local people, governments, etc. Any other system is possible if one is willing to create it.

 Once we have our geodomains, we must define what makes a geotribe.

 ### Geotribal Bonds
 Traditionally, it's a presence within a certain area, such as a place of residence or business, that is of importance for things like taxes, voting, and citizenship.
-This is no longer needed, so we
+This is no longer a necessity, as there are other metrics to measure an association with a region, including amount of time spent there (provable with checkins via a phone GPS) or voluntary declaration (proofless).

-It is important for every system that each individual declare within one geotribe so that their "vote" isn't counted twice, or half (if divided)
+It is important for every system that each individual declare only one geodomain/geotribe so that their "vote" isn't counted twice, or half (if divided).
+Checking in once in a while within the region using GPS is an easy way to show association with a geodomain.

-When using stratified geodomains, such as geopolitically-based ones, Geodomains are layered, with each level adding definition by refining larger Geodomain layers into
+When using stratified geodomains, such as geopolitically-based ones, Geodomains are layered, with each level adding definition by refining larger Geodomain layers into smaller parts.

 If a geopolitically-based geodomain system allows geotribe members to declare their own associated location without proof, the member is incentivized to be honest, as they will receive the most benefit from having their opinion heard where it matters to them.